 When to go: In autumn, for the golden aspen; in winter, for peaceful snowshoeing or cross-country skiing; and in summer, for a stunning wildflower display.

-Pre-hike buzz: Grab a cup of coffee from the nearby Train Cars Coffee and Yogurt Company for a fun and unique pitstop.
+Pre-hike fuel: Grab a cup of coffee from the nearby Train Cars Coffee and Kava Company for a fun pitstop.

 Dogs: Not allowed

 Located a couple miles north of Nederland, this beautiful Boulder County Open Space parcel offers higher-elevation hiking and tranquil winter outings for those willing to venture up to 9,000 feet.

 That's only $1 per issue!